 - From the Crown Attorney, Ontario Provincial Police or Woodstock Police Service to a Diversion program

-- Through one of our Restorative Practice programs
+- Through one of our Restorative Practice or Community programs

 For a listing of our programs, please click below.